Free State of Prussia: Bulwark of democracy

+Anti-Nazi march of the SPD in Berlin, 1930.
+The sign reads: "Nazi victory will lead Germany to a civil war."

-Even after the formation of Heinrich Brüning's (Centre Party) Reich government on 31 March 1930 and the Reichstag election of 14 September 1930, which marked the NSDAP's parliamentary breakthrough, Prussia's government continued to work for democracy and the Republic.
+Heinrich Brüning of the Centre Party, who went on to lead the first of the Weimar Republic's presidential cabinets, became chancellor on 31 March 1930; in the Reichstag election of 14 September 1930, the Nazi Party went from just 12 to 107 seats and became the second largest party behind the SPD.
+In spite of those challenges, Prussia's government continued to work for democracy and the Republic.
 The ban on uniforms for the NSDAP was not lifted, nor was the provision that civil servants could not belong to the anti-constitutional KPD or NSDAP.
-In a sign of the crisis, Severing returned as Minister of the Interior in October 1930.
-He named his predecessor Albert Grzesinski as Berlin's chief of police.
+In a sign of the crisis, Severing returned as Prussia's minister of the Interior in October 1930.
+He named his predecessor, Albert Grzesinski as Berlin's chief of police.
 Braun, Severing and chairman of the SPD parliamentary group Ernst Heilmann supported the SPD's course of tolerating Brüning due to the lack of political alternatives.

-Anti-Nazi march of the SPD in Berlin, 1930.
-The sign reads: "Nazi victory will lead Germany to a civil war."

 The National Socialists saw Prussia as an important strategic target in taking over power in Germany.
 Joseph Goebbels wrote in 1930, "The key to power in Germany lies in Prussia.
 Whoever has Prussia also has the Reich."
-Others on the right saw the situation similarly.
-Unlike during the Reich government of Hermann Müller (28 June 1928 – 27 March 1930), Brüning temporarily blocked cooperation with Prussia against the NSDAP.
-In December 1931 the Reich government prevented the execution of an arrest warrant against Adolf Hitler issued by Berlin police chief Grzesinski.
-The Prussian government then presented the Reich government with an extensive dossier proving the anti-constitutional activities of the NSDAP and announced a ban on the Sturmabteilung (SA) in Prussia.
-Only after such pressure did Brüning also support the ban of all paramilitary units of the NSDAP at the Reich level.
+Others on the Right saw the situation similarly.
+Brüning temporarily blocked cooperation with Prussia in its fight against the NSDAP.
+In December 1931, the Brüning government prevented the execution of an arrest warrant against Adolf Hitler issued by Berlin police chief Grzesinski.
+The Prussian government then presented the national government with an extensive dossier proving the anti-constitutional activities of the NSDAP and announced a ban on the Sturmabteilung (SA) in Prussia.
+Only after such pressure did Brüning also support the ban of all paramilitary units of the NSDAP throughout Germany.